 Where is it Safe to Consume?

-There have been no limits or restrictions placed on patient consumption.
+North Carolina has not placed limits or restrictions on patient consumption.

-HB 1220 only allows for patients to consume and possess the hemp extract.
+HB 1220 allows only for patients to consume and possess the hemp oil extract.
 However, there is no possession limit.
-Legally, the hemp extract must be composed of less than nine-tenths of one percent (0.9%) tetrahydrocannabinol (THC) by weight, and at least five percent (5%) cannabidiol (CBD) by weight.
+Legally, the hemp oil extract must be composed of less than 0.3% THC by weight, and at least 10% CBD by weight.

 - Obtain a written statement from a state-licensed neurologist.